 Vitamin A and vision make potent allies.
 Carrots contain lots of beta carotene and Vitamin A, which can contribute to your eyes’ health and may provide a fantastic source of eye vitamins for macular degeneration and cataracts.
 Good sources of Vitamin A are abundant in carrots.

 Are carrots good for your vision?

 You’ve likely heard that eating carrots helps improve our vision.
 But is this just a myth told by parents everywhere to get their kids to gobble down more vegetables?
 Not quite.
-As it turns out, Mom and Dad are right...mostly.
+As it turns out, they're mostly right.

 So this begs the question: Could eating carrots morning, noon and night give you extraordinary powers to see like an owl on the blackest nights?
-Umm, no. While carrots offer many beneficial vitamins for your eyes, they will not turn you into a superhero.
-(But they can turn your skin slightly orange, if you eat too many!)
+No. While carrots offer many beneficial vitamins for your eyes, they will not turn you into a superhero.

 Vitamin C is a health powerhouse.
 You can find it in fruits like oranges, kiwi, and strawberries, as well as vegetables like broccoli, mustard greens, and peppers.
 In addition to providing antioxidants, it can also help slow cataracts and provide needed eye vitamins for macular degeneration.

 Depending on which study you read, Vitamin E may serve as a great antioxidant and agent against cataracts and macular degeneration as well.
 You can find Vitamin E in many nuts, like almonds, peanuts, and pine nuts, along with dried apricots and sunflower seeds.